-- Turn on your computer and press <Delete> to enter BIOS Setup during the POST (Power-On Self-Test).
-Ensure OnChip SATA Channel is enabled under Peripherals.
-Set OnChip SATA Type to RAID. - If you want to configure UEFI RAID, follow the steps in "C-1."
+- 1. Turn on your computer and press <Delete> to enter BIOS Setup during the POST (Power-On Self-Test).
+Ensure OnChip SATA Channel is enabled under Peripherals\SATA Configuration.
+To enable RAID for the SATA3 0/1/2/3 connectors, set OnChip SATA Type to RAID.
+To enable RAID for the SATA3 4~SATA3 7 connectors, set OnChip SATA Type to RAID and set OnChip SATA Port4-7 Type to As SATA Type. - If you want to configure UEFI RAID, follow the steps in "C-1."
 To enter the legacy RAID ROM, save the settings and exit BIOS Setup.
 Refer to "C-2" for more information.